A Remembrance Video of Mattie

 On Friday, my dad came home with these rocks that he painted in his memory care program.
 He then dated them and wrote our names on them.
 I have three on display in the kitchen and three on display on the porch.
 My dad is very proud of these creations!

 I feel physically and emotionally exhausted this weekend.
 I am not sure any one thing explains how I am feeling.
 I spent about two hours today outside weeding and watering flowers.
 When we moved into this house in 2021, this area was a disaster.
-My husband created this rose garden for me.
+We created this rose garden for me.
 A tribute to me and my love of roses.
 I continue to maintain and nurture this area and the roses are responding.

 I planted these roses and irises in this location last spring.
 They have taken and are incredibly beautiful.
 This was another area of the garden with no rhythm or reason, until I took over.